Course information

 The student will learn the important processes that control the transport and transformation of organic chemicals in the environment, as well as the formulation and solution of quantitative models to describe these processes.

 This course covers optical remote sensing from satellites and airborne platforms.
 The different systems are presented.
-The students will acquire skills in image processing and machine learning to extract end-products, such as land cover or risk maps, from the images.
+The students will acquire skills in image processing and machine/deep learning to extract end-products from the images such as land cover or risk maps

 Science of Climate Change ENV-410 ( 4 credits) – Fall